SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Dawn G. – Verified Tester

 CPAP machines need regular cleaning to remove germs, dead skin cells, and oils that accumulate in and on the hose, mask, headstraps, and other components.
-Not cleaning your CPAP machine often enough could have several negative consequences, including:
+Not cleaning your CPAP machine often enough can have consequences, including:

 • Reinfecting yourself with an illness, such as a cold